dnshshkr/Remove-Image-Background/README.md

 # Remove-Image-Background
-A simple python script I made to remove the background of an image using rembg<br>
+A simple python script to remove the background of an image using rembg<br>
 Need to install rembg package first by using the following command:<br>
 `pip install rembg`<br>
 Reminder: this script is run through the command line only<br>